oicr-gsi/workflowTracker/README.md

    git clone ssh://git@bitbucket.oicr.on.ca/gsi/analysis-config.git
 ```

 As for Github, the token should be generated according to the instruction on the [github website](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens).
-Token goes into .toml file, so permissions ifor this file should be set to 660.
+Token goes into .toml file, so permissions for this file should be set to 660 (not everyone should see what's iside).

 # Running as a cron job